Why Your Home WiFi Network Is a High-Value Target

 Your router is the single point of entry for all internet traffic in your home.
 Attackers target it because it's typically configured once and forgotten.
 The most common ways home networks get compromised fall into a handful of well-documented categories.

 Default credentials are the most exploited weakness.
 Most routers ship with a predictable admin username and password printed on a sticker or documented in a publicly available manual.
-According to the FBI Internet Crime Complaint Center, automated scanning tools probe millions of IP addresses daily, testing default credentials on any router with an exposed management port.
-If yours still uses the factory defaults, it's only a matter of time.
+According to the FBI Internet Crime Complaint Center (IC3), automated scanning tools probe millions of IP addresses daily, testing default credentials on any router with an exposed management port.
+If yours still uses the factory defaults, it's only a matter of time before it's found.

 Outdated firmware is the second major risk.
 Router manufacturers issue patches for security vulnerabilities on an ongoing basis, but there's no automatic update mechanism on most consumer devices.
 A router running firmware from two or three years ago may have dozens of unaddressed flaws, some rated high severity on the Common Vulnerability Scoring System (CVSS).